Schedule of Events

 Leg 1: Start with the marathoners and half marathoners at South Lakes High School at 7:30 a.m.

 Leg 2 (exchange #1) starts at Hunters Woods Pool (about a 2.6 miles drive from the high school).
 Be there by 8:10 a.m.; earlier if you need to warm up.
 We have moved the exchange area slightly to ensure that you get to run the short out and back stretch.
 To get there, go west on South Lakes Drive to Reston Parkway.
 Turn left (south) onto Reston Parkway and drive to the Reston South Commuter Lot (1.6 miles on your left).
 Turn left into the lot at the stoplight, and use the lot to reverse course heading north on Reston Parkway for 1/3 mile.
 Just past Colts Neck Road take a right into Hunters Woods Pool.
 Look for the large green pool sign.
+This exchange location is for both the marathon and half marathon relay teams.
+The second runner of the half marathon relay team will run to the finish line (not the second exchange point).

 Leg 4 (exchange #3) starts at Hunters Woods Pool.
 Be there in time to meet your Leg 3 runner.
 For distance and directions, see Leg 2 above.